pegasusict/PLAT/README.md

 	Poseidon/lxdhost: also handles maintenance of containers, first creates snapshots, then maintenance
 	Mainserver: also handles maintenance of containers, first creates snapshots, then tape backup, then maintenance

----
-**Mail functionality** (removed for now)

-	After running the Post Install script and after each run of the maintenance scripts, an email containing the logs is automatically sent to the given address(es) using the given credentials.
-	For now the focus of the mail-client lies on Gmail.